Toward an Asymptotic Efficiency Theory on Regular Parameter Manifolds: Efficiency Theory for Differentiable Functionals on Parameter Manifolds

-where $\upsilon \in \T_{\chi (\P)}^{\ast} \Psi$ is any element in the cotangent space at $\chi (\P)$ and $\IF_{\chi} (\P) \equiv \IF_{\chi}$ is the unique element in $\Lambda_{\P}$, referred to as the (efficient) influence operator.
-In the sequel, we only add the qualification ``efficient'' for parameters with more than one influence operators, with the efficient influence operator being the one with the smallest variance in positive semi-definite sense.

-Parallel to the development in Section~\ref{sec:par}, we also need to extend the concept of (locally) regular estimators of $\chi$ from finite-dimensional parametric models to infinite-dimensional semi- or non-parametric models.
+where $\upsilon \in \T_{\chi (\P)}^{\ast} \Psi$ is any element in the cotangent space at $\chi (\P)$ and $\IF_{\chi} (\P) \equiv \IF_{\chi}$ is the unique element in $\Lambda_{\P}$, known as the (efficient) influence function/the canonical gradient.
+We let $\bbV_{\P} \coloneqq \E [\IF_{\chi}^{\otimes 2}]$ denote the semiparametric variance bound, which corresponds to the inverse of the Fisher information $\bbG_{\P}$ of the least favorable submodel (i.e., the parametric submodel whose score coincides with the canonical gradient up to a constant). \begin{remark} In the sequel, we only add the qualification ``efficient'' for parameters with more than one influence function, with the efficient influence function being the one with the smallest variance in positive semi-definite sense. \end{remark} Parallel to the development in Section~\ref{sec:par}, we also need to extend the concept of (locally) regular estimators of $\chi$ from finite-dimensional parametric models to infinite-dimensional semi- or non-parametric models. \begin{definition} Let $\chi (\P) \in \Psi$ be the parameter of interest.
+Given any collection $\mathscr{P}_{\P}$ of submodels $\P_{t} \in \calP$ with $\P_{t = 0} = \P \in \calP$, and any fixed scalar $h$ and $\P_{h / \sqrt{n}} \in \calP$ for all sufficiently large $n$, a sequence of estimators $\hat{\chi}_{n}$ indexed by $n$ for $\chi (\P)$ is called (locally) regular at $\P$ relative to $\mathscr{P} _\P$ if